-- 4295 The Form Manager supplies forms to Form Fillers based upon form retrieval requests.
+The Form Manager supplies forms to Form Fillers based upon form retrieval requests.
 In some cases, the Form Manager may simply return a form from a store of forms, whereas in other cases the returned form may be selected or even constructed based upon context information supplied in the form retrieval request.
 Additionally, forms from a store may be modified based upon whether or not the Form Filler supplies additional information about a Form Archiver.
 A Form Manager may return a form instance id along with a form in response to a request to retrieve a form.
-The Form Manager may approximate forms and that form is response to a request to retrieve a - 4300 form.
 The Form Manager constructs forms such that form data is submitted to a Form Receiver.

-17.2.1.2 Form Filler
+4505 17.2.1.2 Form Filler

-The Form Filler actor retrieves forms from a Form Manager as and when required.
-When requesting a form, the Form Filler actor can optionally provide EHR context information by providing pre-population xml data in the request for use by the Form Manager, as well as workflow data that may be used to facilitate form selection.
+The Form Filler Actor retrieves forms from a Form Manager as and when required.
+When requesting a form, the Form Filler Actor can optionally provide EHR context information by providing pre-population xml data in the request for use by the Form Manager, as well as workflow data that may be used to facilitate form selection.
 A form instance id may be provided to identify use of previously submitted data.

-The Form Filler may also specify a Form Archiver actor.
-The Form Archiver actor specified by the Form Filler is in addition to any Form Archiver actors specified by the Form Manager.
+The Form Filler may also specify a Form Archiver Actor.
+The Form Archiver Actor specified by the Form Filler is in addition to any Form Archiver actors specified by the Form Manager.